 We’re not fixed on the terminology, and we sometimes use goals and objectives interchangeably.
 No matter what terminology you like to use, the important thing is to create goals that are SMART, meaning:

 If goals are the destination, an objective is a measure of the progress that is needed to get to the destination.

 Once you determine your why and make sure your goals are SMART, it’s time to start planning your strategic goals.
 Here are some ideas to get you started when thinking about your own organisation:

-6 ideas to get you started on improving your people goals in 2019:
+6 ideas to get you started on improving your people goals this year:

 |1.
 Boost employee engagement and employee motivation|